 1. The purpose of this policy and who we are

 This privacy notice aims to give you information on how we collect and process your personal data, including any data you may provide through this website or via any other means (such as over the telephone or email) when we provide services whether to you or for your benefit, when you sign up to our services.

 This website is not intended for children and we do not collect data in relation to children.

 It is important that you read this privacy notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This privacy notice supplements the other notices and is not intended to override them.

-Participant Experience is the data controller and responsible for your personal data (collectively referred to as “VOQIN’, Participant Experience, events by tlc, Case Imagine, Case Sports, Case Viagens e Turismo LTDA, Ole Special Events, Go Biz Viagens e Turismo SA, Seven Events USA LLC or Go Biz Eventos e Comunicação LTDA” “we”, “us” or “our” in this privacy notice).
+Participant Experience is the data controller and responsible for your personal data (collectively referred to as “VOQIN’, Participant Experience, VOQIN Viagens e Turismo LTDA (Brazil), Ole Special Events (Spain), Go Biz Viagens e Turismo SA (Portugal), Seven Events USA LLC or Go Biz Eventos e Comunicação LTDA (Brazil)” “we”, “us” or “our” in this privacy notice).

 We have appointed a data privacy manager who is responsible for overseeing questions in relation to this privacy notice.
 If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact the data privacy manager using the details set out below.